CoccoAndrea/automated-backup/docs/README.en.md

 # 🛡️ Automated Backup 🛡️

-This project automatically backs up specified directories, compresses the data (with optional password), uploads it to Google Drive, and logs the operations in a PostgreSQL database.
+This project backs up specified directories, compresses the data (with optional password), uploads it to Google Drive, and logs the operations in a PostgreSQL database.
 Everything is containerized using Docker.

 ## 🧰 Features